-Normal requirements for the MSc degree are \bigstar 15 in graduate courses plus ENGG 600 and a thesis.
+Normal requirements for the MSc degree are \star 15 in graduate courses plus ENGG 600 and a thesis.

 Students who do not obtain an average of 3.0 overall in the first year of study may be required to withdraw from the graduate program.
-Students whose average is above 2.7 but below 3.0 may be recommended for transfer into the MEng program.